Home | Morning Starters | Year 6 | Solar System

 Thursday

-Like its fellow gas giant, Jupiter, Saturn is a massive ball of hydrogen and helium.
+Like Jupiter, its fellow gas giant, Saturn is a massive ball of hydrogen and helium.
 It is the furthest planet away from Earth that is visible to the human eye.
-Saturn’s immense gravitational force caused one of its many moons to shatter into trillions of pieces of rock and ice, forming the planet’s iconic rings.
+Saturn’s immense gravitational force caused one of its many moons to crash into it.
+The moon shattered into trillions of pieces of rock and ice, which formed the planet’s iconic rings.

 https://www.bbc.co.uk/programmes/p07cwp2f/player